 Elaine Lemm - Chair of Judges

-Elaine is a renowned food and travel writer, author of three books with a fourth on Yorkshire Food to be published Spring 2020 and was voted one of the top 50 food writers in the UK.
-She is the former food and wine editor of Yorkshire Life, has been a food writer and restaurant reviewer at the Yorkshire Post for over twenty years and was with the New York Times Company for six writing online about British food with over 4.5 million page-views per month at its peak.
+Elaine is a renowned food and travel writer and author of three books with a fourth on Yorkshire Food to be published late 2020.
+She was voted one of the top 50 food writers in the UK and a member of the Guild of Food Writers.
+She was formally the food and wine editor at Yorkshire Life and now writes for many publications including BBC Good Food, a food writer and restaurant reviewer at the Yorkshire Post for over twenty years and was with the New York Times Company for six writing online about British food with over 4.5 million page-views per month at its peak.

 Stephanie Moon is a Chef Consultant and gets to cook with many food and drink establishments across Yorkshire and beyond and has travelled the world with her job and has also twice been on BBC 2 Great British Menu.

 Steph is passionate about the next generation of young chefs coming through and supports many youngsters with their development.
 She loves to showcase local suppliers in her food and is well known in the county’s food scene for promoting Yorkshire produce and is the proud winner of many awards including an Oliver for services in Food, Deliciouslyorkshire champion and a former Yorkshire life chef of the year.

 David Parkin is a journalist, business writer, blogger, compere and event organiser.